Zytronium/aeroduel_backend/docs/API.md

     - Anyone can make a request to this endpoint.
     - INPUT: none
     - OUTPUT: `{ planes: [{ planeId, userId?, esp32Ip?, playerName?, registeredAt, hits, hitsTaken, isOnline, isJoined, isDisqualified }] }`

+- `POST /api/fire` - Does not fire any shots and instead returns error 418: "I'm a Teapot"
+    - This is a joke endpoint.
+    - INPUT: `{ planeId, targetId }`
+    - OUTPUT: `{ error: "I'm a server, not a fighter jet.
+You expect ME to fire at that plane?
+That's like asking a teapot to brew coffee!" }`

 ## Future Endpoints
 - `POST /api/start-match` - Begins an Aeroduel match